Exclusive — Erik Prince: Afghanistan Proves Taiwan Should Buy Nukes

 “If we kept the effort at that level, it would have worked,” he added.
 “What I recommended to President Trump was a model just like the special operations units use for the first six months, so all the high cost conventional military could have gone home.
 It would have cost less than five percent of what the Pentagon was spending on full effort, and it would have kept a lid on the whole country for decades to come.”

-According to Prince, former National Security Advisor H.R.
+According to Prince, former National Security Adviser H.R.
 McMaster’s ambition and former Secretary of Defense John Mattis’s myopia drove a failed military policy in Afghanistan.
-He said his aforementioned low-cost military strategy recommendations were rejected by both McMaster and Mattis.
+He said both leaders rejected his aforementioned low-cost military strategy recommendations.

 “It’s funny seeing McMaster being all negative on the Afghan policy now,” Prince assessed.
 “He and Mattis were largely responsible for shooting down that approach.
 McMaster was a three-star armor officer who wanted a fourth star and he wanted to do exactly what the Pentagon wanted.
 Mattis was effectively a five-star marine general who couldn’t think unconventionally, at all. … He just could not embrace that kind of solution.”